Deforestation in New Zealand: Pre-human forest cover

 Since New Zealand was the last major landmass to be settled by humans, anthropological changes are easier to study than in countries with a longer human history.
 A picture of the vegetation cover has been built up through the use of archeological and fossil remains, especially pollen grains from old forests.
 Intact forests are found on Stewart Island and Ulva Island, but during the Pleistocene these areas would have been covered in grass and shrubland.
 During the last glacial maximum podocarp, broadleaf and beech forest grew in the far north of New Zealand.

 Māori settlement

 Prior to Māori arrival, New Zealand was almost entirely forested, besides high alpine regions and those areas affected by volcanic activity.
-Māori began settling the country about 1000 years ago and by 1840, when Europeans were a small part of the total population, the forest cover is said to have been significantly reduced from 85% down to 53%.
+Māori began settling the country about 1000 years ago and by 1840, when Europeans were a small part of the total population, the forest cover was significantly reduced from 85% down to 53%.